vanessaxuuan/tp/docs/UserGuide.md

 title: User Guide
 ---

+## Introduction

-TACH is a desktop app that helps CS Teaching Assistants tutoring multiple tutorial groups by **managing their students in an organised manner**.
-Its sorting feature allows TAs to **view, categorize and get information** of all their students in a glance.
+TACH is a desktop app that helps Computer Science (CS) Teaching Assistants (TAs) tutoring multiple tutorial groups by **managing their students in an organised manner**.

-It is optimized for CLI users so that frequent tasks can be done faster by typing in commands.
+TAs can **add, edit and delete** students and their tutorial groups from their list easily.
+TAs can also **find** students by their name or by their tutorial group.

+TACH automatically sorts students in alphabetical order, and all the students' contact details are right next to their names, so that you can get their details in a glance, and you easily know which contacts belong to whom.

+TACH works by typing what you want to do as commands.
+It is optimized for keyboard users, so if you can type fast, TACH can work even faster.

+## How to use this guide

+**The goal of this guide is to help you**, the reader, to **understand how to use our app better**, regardless of whether you are a new user or an experienced user.

+If you are a new user and want to learn how to download and set up the app, go to **[Quick Start](#quick-start)**.
+<br>If you have already installed the app and want to learn the basics, go to **[Quick Tutorial](#quick-tutorial)**.

+If you are an experienced user who wants to use app to its full potential, or you just want a quick refresher on the commands, you can refer to the list of possible commands available in TACH via **[Commands](#commands)**.

 --------------------------------------------------------------------------------------------------------------------